yasiryagi/helpdesk/roles/content-curator-lead/README.md

 If necessary, upon discussing with the council, the `Content Curator Lead` can also decide to fire curators who are not performing their jobs adequately.

 Most of the time however, the responsibilities of the `Content Curator Lead` will be very similar to those of a standard `Content Curator`.
-You can read about these responsibilities in [this section](../roles/content-curators#content) of the guide for `Content Curators`.
+You can read about these responsibilities in [this section](/roles/content-curators#content) of the guide for `Content Curators`, but will in the end be held responsible for the reporting and work performed by their team.

 ### Curation
 The main task of the `Curators` is curating the content on chain.